Updated July 2020

 This is because unlike the OS, which is universal across Android TV boxes and developed by Android, firmware is specific to the hardware.

-To get specific instructions on how to update the firmware on your TV box, you will need to visit the website of your TV box manufacturer.
+To get specific instructions on how to update the firmware version on your TfirmwareV box, you will need to visit the website of your TV box manufacturer.

 HOW DO I FACTORY RESET MY ANDROID TV BOX?